 - Led 98-99 team to undefeated WHAC record (14-0)

-- Master of Science in Physical Education, Grand Valley State University
+- M.S., Physical Education, Grand Valley State University

 —Spending time and doing things with his wife

 —Playing with his grandchildren